-For a number of years, there have been larger than in the public sector.
+For several years, there have been larger than in the public sector.

-The harmful consequences are obvious work stoppages leading to the nation utilization of capital equipment, idle labor, wastage of Manpower, loss of production, law and order problems, etc.
+The harmful consequences are obvious work stoppages leading to the nation’s utilization of capital equipment, idle labor, wastage of Manpower, loss of production, law and order problems, etc.

 9. Widespread Sickness